Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 Lake Batur

 There’s a dirt track going down in the caldera of Batur Volcano, mountain bike tours are held there, but it seems a bit rough for our loaded bicycles.
-So we take the asphalt road that goes down to the lake, on our left the volcano Batur.
+So we take the asphalt road that goes down to the lake, and on our left the volcano Batur.
 Even this road is quite a roller coaster with a couple of ups and downs at 20%+ gradients.
 Moreover, there are twists covered in slippery sand, and I even get a flat tire.

 We reach the last village where the ferries to see the Trunyan cemetery depart from, where the road ends and there’s no choice but to backtrack.
-In the village, which is indeed called Trunyan, there are no guesthouses, we ask a guy where we can sleep and he shows us one of his house’s room, it’s too small for the four of us.
+In the village, which is indeed called Trunyan, there are no guesthouses, we ask a guy where we can sleep and he shows us one of his house’s rooms, it’s too small for the four of us.
 Besides that, he also wants a lot of money and the village does not generally convey a good atmosphere.

 Cockfighting in Bali

 It’s pretty obvious there is nothing religious here, just people betting money.
 Unfortunately, we did not bet because we would have won.
 To the roosters have a knife applied on the paw so when the opponent is hit it gets a cut.
-Eventually, one of the two cocks dies, and who survives is the winner, pretty neat.
+Eventually, one of the two cocks dies, and whoever survives is the winner, pretty neat.

 Folk dances of Bali